 Amsterdam, 31 May 2021 - Qu&Co announces multi-year research collaboration with Janssen Pharmaceuticals to develop and test quantum computational methods for applications in pharma R&D

-Qu&Co, a leading quantum computational software developer from Europe, and LG Electronics (LG) are launching a three-year research collaboration to develop and test quantum algorithms for multiphysics simulations to solve some of LG’s most complex corporate research challenges.
+Qu&Co, a European quantum computational software developer and Janssen Pharmaceuticals, Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson, are launching a three-year research collaboration to develop and test novel quantum computational algorithms and software for applications in pharmaceutical R&D.

 About Qu & Co

 Qu&Co is a quantum computational software company founded in 2017 in Amsterdam, the Netherlands.
 Its software will empower corporate researchers to run complex chemistry and multiphysics simulations on future quantum processors with unprecedented accuracy and speed.
-Qu&Co’s SaaS platform solutions include unique and patented quantum algorithms and are distributed as backend integrations to leading conventional software packages.
-Qu&Co serves corporate research clients from large multinationals, has partnerships with US and European quantum hardware players and R&D collaborations with leading Universities from around the world.
-Visit www.quandco.com for more information.
+Qu&Co’s SaaS quantum solutions, like its chemistry and materials-science platform ‘QUBEC’, include unique and patented quantum algorithms and are distributed as backend integrations to leading conventional software packages.
+Qu&Co clients include corporate researchers from a range of large multinationals, and it has partnerships with US and European quantum hardware players and R&D collaborations with leading Universities from around the world.
+For more information visit www.quandco.com.

 Europe, 14 April 2021 - European Quantum Industry Consortium kicks-off work

 The European Quantum Industry Consortium (QuIC) announced its successful kick-off with its General Assembly event held online on April 14.
 The event gathered more than 100 members from all sectors of the quantum technologies industry in Europe, representing SMEs, large corporations, venture capitalists as well as research organizations, academic institutions and other industrial associations from all over the continent.